Zero-pointed manifolds: Introduction

 We note that the most appealing aspects of this work, such as the notions of zero-pointed manifolds and their basic properties, are not difficult.
 The comparatively technical stretch of this paper lies in {\bf Section 3}, where we show that factorization homology of zero-pointed manifolds is well-defined and well-behaved.
-The mix of $\oo$-category theory and point-set topology around the zero-point introduces bad behavior in $\Disk_{n,+/M_\ast}$, the slice $\oo$-category appearing in the definition of factorization homology.
+The mix of $\oo$-category theory and point-set topology around the zero-point introduces bad behavior in $\Disk_{n,+/M_\ast}$, the $\oo$-overcategory appearing in the definition of factorization homology.
 Consequently, we make recourse to a hand-crafted auxiliary version of this disk category, $\Disk_+(M_\ast)$.
 This adaptation has two essential features.
 First, $\Disk_+(M_\ast)$ is sifted, a property which is necessary to show that factorization homology exists as a symmetric monoidal functor.
-Second, $\Disk_+(M_\ast)$ has a natural filatration by cardinality of embedded disks.
+Second, $\Disk_+(M_\ast)$ has a natural filtration by cardinality of embedded disks.
 This is an essential feature which $\Disk_{n,+/M}$ lacks.
 This cardinality filtration gives rise to highly nontrivial filtrations on factorization homology.
-This generalizes the Goodwillie-Weiss embedding calculus of \cite{weiss} to functors on zero-pointed manifolds or, alternatively, to those functors on manifolds with boundary which are reduced on the boundary.
-In the case $n=1$, in which case factorization homology of the circle is Hochschild homology, our cardinality filtration further specializes to the Hodge filtration on Hochschild homology developed by Burghelea-Vigu-Poirrier \cite{burvi}, Feigin-Tsygan \cite{feigintsygan1}, Gerstenhaber-Schack \cite{gs}, and Loday \cite{loday}; for general spaces, but still in the case of commutative algebras, our filtration specializes to the Hodge filtration of Pirashvili \cite{pirashvili} and Glasman \cite{glasman}.
+This generalizes the Goodwillie--Weiss embedding calculus of \cite{weiss} to functors on zero-pointed manifolds or, alternatively, to those functors on manifolds with boundary which are reduced on the boundary.
+In the case $n=1$, in which case factorization homology of the circle is Hochschild homology, our cardinality filtration further specializes to the Hodge filtration on Hochschild homology developed by Burghelea--Vigu-Poirrier \cite{burvi}, Feigin--Tsygan \cite{feigintsygan1}, Gerstenhaber--Schack \cite{gs}, and Loday \cite{loday}; for general spaces, but still in the case of commutative algebras, our filtration specializes to the Hodge filtration of Pirashvili \cite{pirashvili} and Glasman \cite{glasman}.

 These small technical modifications involved in the construction of the auxiliary $\Disk_+(M_\ast)$ play an essential role in the sequel \cite{pkd}.
 An essential step therein shows that the Poincar\'e/Koszul duality map interchanges the cardinality filtration and the Goodwillie tower.
-That is, Goodwillie calculus and Goodwillie-Weiss calculus are Koszul dual in this context, a feature we ultimately use to present one solution as to when the Poincar\'e/Koszul duality map is an equivalence.
+That is, Goodwillie calculus and Goodwillie--Weiss calculus are Koszul dual in this context, a feature we ultimately use to present one solution as to when the Poincar\'e/Koszul duality map is an equivalence.